-Westerby says it wrote to Mrs M to highlight issues with the funds her SIPP invested in and to inform her of an opportunity to realise some of her investment value.
-It says Mrs M had a responsibility to take appropriate action to safeguard her funds and so should be responsible for the losses she's suffered.
+Westerby says it wrote to Mr C in November 2014 to highlight issues with the funds his SIPP invested in and to inform him of an opportunity to realise some of his investment value.
+It says Mr C had a responsibility to take appropriate action to safeguard his funds and so should be responsible for the losses he's suffered.
+Westerby feels Mr C should've been able to recover the entire amount invested had he submitted a redemption request following its letter of November 2014.

-I've carefully considered this point but don't think it's fair for any reduction to be made to fair compensation on the basis of a failure by Mrs M to mitigate her loss.
+I've carefully considered this point but don't think it's fair for any reduction to be made to fair compensation on the basis of a failure by Mr C to mitigate his loss.

-I don't think it would be fair to say Mrs M should have made a redemption request when Westerby wrote to her in November 2014.
-That letter required Mrs M to seek advice, and urged her to contact her financial adviser, Abana.
-It seems Mrs M did this and was advised to keep the investments.
-Mrs M wasn't alone in this, based on other cases we've seen, Abana generally seems to have advised its clients to retain the holdings in question.
-In these circumstances, I'm of the view that it's not fair to say Mrs M ought to have acted differently.
+I don't think it would be fair to say Mr C should have made a redemption request when Westerby wrote to him in November 2014.
+The November 2014 letter required Mr C to seek advice, and urged him to contact his financial advisor, Abana.
+It seems Mr C did this, and he was advised to keep the investments.
+Mr C wasn't alone in this, based on other cases we've seen, Abana generally seems to have advised its clients to retain the holdings in question.
+In these circumstances, I'm of the view that it's not fair to say Mr C ought to have acted differently.

-Westerby has said that its process was to check an advisory firm's permissions every time it received an application to open a SIPP, and every time an adviser's remuneration was to be paid.
+Westerby has told us that its process was to check an advisory firm's permissions every time it received an application to open a SIPP, and every time an advisor's remuneration was to be paid.
 Westerby had received a number of introductions from Abana before November 2014.
-So, by the time Westerby wrote to Mrs M in November 2014, it would have had many opportunities to discover that Abana didn't have the "top-up" permissions it needed to give advice or make arrangements on personal pensions in the UK.
-As such, it's my view that for Westerby to have suggested that Mrs M seek advice from Abana once problems with the funds she'd invested in had come to light, is a further failing of Westerby in relation to its regulatory obligations and the requirement to treat Mrs M fairly.
+So, by the time Westerby wrote to Mr C in November 2014, it would have had many opportunities to discover that Abana didn't have the "top-up" permissions it needed to give advice or make arrangements on personal pensions in the UK.
+As such, it's my view that for Westerby to have suggested that Mr C seek advice from Abana once problems with the funds he'd invested in had come to light, is a further failing of Westerby in relation to its regulatory obligations and the requirement to treat Mr C fairly.

-In its June 2015 letter to Mrs M, Westerby mentioned that Abana clients were being moved over to Abana (FS) Ltd - a UK based firm authorised by the FCA.
-Westerby then explained to Mrs M in July 2015 that clients were no longer being moved over to Abana (FS) Ltd. And that it understood the reason for this was that Abana didn't consider Abana (FS) Ltd to be suitably independent to provide advice on Mrs M's SIPP.
-Westerby also urged Mrs M to have her SIPP reviewed by an IFA with the necessary permissions.
-I think that was a fair and reasonable step to take in the circumstances, which goes some way towards correcting Westerby's earlier failure to meet its regulatory obligations by referring Mrs M back to Abana.
+In its June 2015 letter to Mr C, Westerby had mentioned that Abana clients were being moved over to Abana (FS) Ltd - a UK based firm authorised by the FCA.
+Westerby then explained to Mr C in July 2015 that clients were no longer being moved over to Abana (FS) Ltd. And said it understood the reason for this was that Abana didn't consider Abana (FS) Ltd to be suitably independent to provide advice on Mr C's SIPP.

+Westerby also urged Mr C to have his SIPP reviewed by an IFA with the necessary permissions.
+I think that was a fair and reasonable step to take in the circumstances, which goes some way towards correcting Westerby's earlier failure to meet its regulatory obligations by referring Mr C back to Abana.